jdelberm/cstrike-resized-fonts/README.md

 # Customization

-You will have to look for the nodes that represents the font settings of the different UI components.
+You will have to look for the nodes that represents the font settings of the different UI components and modify the `tall` attribute to change the font size.

 I updated the following ones:
 - `/resource/ClientScheme.res`
   - `HudHintText`: this is the center HUD.
   - `Default`: HUD at the right falls under this node.